asma71612/cognitive-decline-monitoring/README.md

 **Issues: Missing Maven Wrapper (mvnw)**

-f the Maven wrapper (mvnw) is missing or not working, you may need to regenerate it by running mvn wrapper:wrapper in the backend directory (assuming Maven is already installed).
+If the Maven wrapper (mvnw) is missing or not working, you may need to regenerate it by running mvn wrapper:wrapper in the backend directory (assuming Maven is already installed).